squidfunk/mkdocs-material/docs/tutorials/github-pages.md

 If you want a different folder to be used, set the `site_dir` setting in the mkdocs.yml.

 After the site is built, you can push these pages to your GitHub repository.

+## Template
+A template to use with GitHub Actions can be found at https://github.com/Andre601/mkdocs-template
+Just click the `Use this template`, choose a name and start with a pre-made repository.

+For more information read the `README.md` of the aforementioned repository.